wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

 ##### 14 Evidence of list or correction to list

-*   (1) No person shall be entitled to act as a marriage celebrant unless his name appears in the list.
+*   (1) No person shall be entitled to act as a marriage celebrant unless his or her name appears in the list.

     (2) A copy of the _Gazette_ purporting to contain a copy of any list or of any correction or addition to any list published in the _Gazette_ in accordance with this Part shall be received in any court or before any person acting judicially as conclusive evidence of the truth of any statement in any copy published as aforesaid.